sonofjon/markdown-links.el/README.md

 ### In a Dired buffer

-Run this command from within Dired to pick marked files (or recurse into directories) and insert links at point in a target buffer:
+Run this command from within Dired to insert links for marked files (and files in marked directories) at point in a selected buffer:

 - `M-x markdown-links-insert-from-dired`